iotaledger/introduction-docs/docs/tutorials/one-click-private-tangle.md

 There are three main nodes identified:

-* The **Coordinator**.
-This node emits milestones periodically and has to be bootstrapped and set up appropriately.
+* The **Coordinator**: This node emits milestones periodically and has to be bootstrapped and set up appropriately.
 With the IOTA 2.0 update, the Coordinator will no longer be needed as explained [here](https://coordicide.iota.org/).

-* The **Spammer**.
-A node that periodically sends messages to the Private Tangle, thus enabling a minimal message load to support transaction approval as per the IOTA protocol.
+* The **Spammer**: A node that periodically sends messages to the Private Tangle, thus enabling a minimal message load to support transaction approval as per the IOTA protocol.

-* The **Regular Hornet Node**.
-An initial node, it is exposed to the outside through the IOTA protocol (port `14265`) to be the recipient of messages or to peer with other Nodes (through port `15600`) that can later join the same Private Tangle.
+* The **Regular Hornet Node**: An initial node, it is exposed to the outside through the IOTA protocol (port `14265`) to be the recipient of messages or to peer with other Nodes (through port `15600`) that can later join the same Private Tangle.

 These three nodes are peered amongst each other as our architecture is based on Docker, so that each node runs within a Docker Container and all containers are attached to the same network named `private-tangle`.